cultivate-hfc/gfc-api-docs/source/includes/_questions.md

 Parameter | Default | Description
 --------- | ------- | -----------
 page | 0 | Pagination page number
-tags | none | A comma separated list of tags to filter by (e.g. sports,politics,tech) filter | none | A filter to apply to the question list.
+tags | none | A comma separated list of tags to filter by (e.g. "sports,politics,tech") challenges | none | A comma separated list of challenge ids to filter by (e.g. "1,5,8").
+Will return only questions in those challenges.
+Operates as a logical AND (ie. if you pass "1,5", it will return only questions that are in both challenges) filter | none | A filter to apply to the question list.
 Possible values: `starred`, `closed` sort | published_at | Sort order for the questions.
 Possible values: `published_at`, `ends_at`